-A faculty member who suspects an infraction of the Academic Code must first inform the student of their suspicions and offer the student an opportunity to respond.
-If the faculty has questions about the pre-reporting intervention, contact academicintergity@uscb.edu for guidance.
+A faculty member who suspects an infraction of the Academic Code must first inform the student(s) of their suspicions and offer the student(s) an opportunity to respond.
+If the faculty has questions about the pre-reporting intervention, contact academicintegrity@uscb.edu for guidance.

-- a.
-Within five (5) calendar days of observing the suspected infraction, the faculty member must notify the student.
-This notification should include a description of the alleged infraction (including a reference to the specific policy in question), a summary of any evidence, a statement of penalties to be imposed or recommended if the student is found to be responsible for the infraction, and a request for a one-on-one conference to discuss the matter. - b.
-The student must respond to this notification within 72 hours.
+- 1. Within five (5) business days of observing the suspected infraction, the faculty member must notify the student(s) in writing.
+This notification should include a description of the alleged infraction (including a reference to the specific policy in question), a summary of any evidence, a statement of penalties to be imposed or recommended if the there is evidence to support an infraction occurred, and a request for a one-on-one conference to discuss the matter. - The student(s) must respond to this notification within 72 hours.
 If the student does not respond within 72 hours, then faculty member may proceed to file an official Academic Misconduct Report and notify the student of the faculty member's intent to proceed with any faculty imposed sanctions the faculty member finds appropriate.
-Even if a student chooses not to respond within the 72-hour window, the student may still request an Honor Court hearing within 10 days of the original letter of notification to appeal these sanctions. - c.
-The student or faculty member may request the presence of a university appointed representative to mediate the one-on-one conference.
+Even if a student chooses not to respond within the 72-hour window, the student may still request an Honor Court hearing within 5 business days of the original faculty letter of notification to appeal these sanctions. - 3.
+The student(s) or faculty member may request the presence of a university appointed representative to mediate the one-on-one conference.
 A conference can have one of four possible outcomes:

-Possible Outcome #1 The faculty member decides that there was no academic 1 ossible Outcome #1 misconduct and the matter is dismissed.
-Possible Outcome #2 The student and faculty member agree that a misunderstanding has occurred that does not rise to the level of academic misconduct.
+Possible Outcome #1 The faculty member decides that there was no academic misconduct and the matter is dismissed.
+Possible Outcome #2 The student(s) and faculty member agree that a misunderstanding has occurred that does not rise to the level of academic misconduct.
 The faculty member may offer the student an opportunity to redo the assignment or may offer an alternate assignment with or without an upper limit to the possible grade for that assignment.
-Possible Outcome #3 The student admits to an act of academic misconduct, the faculty member applies appropriate faculty-imposed sanctions (see Penalties and Sanctions, below) and must submit an Academic Misconduct Report.
-Possible Outcome #4 The faculty member and student are unable to come to an agreement.
-The faculty member applies appropriate faculty- imposed sanctions and must submit an Academic Misconduct Report.
-The student may request an Honor Court hearing to review the faculty member's decision and make recommendations to the EVCAA. recommendations to the EVCAA.
+Possible Outcome #3 The student or students admit to an act of academic misconduct, the faculty member applies appropriate faculty-imposed sanctions (see Penalties and Sanctions, below) and must submit an Academic Misconduct Report .
+Possible Outcome #4 The faculty member and student(s) are unable to come to an agreement.
+The faculty member applies appropriate faculty-imposed sanctions and must submit an Academic Misconduct Report .
+The student(s) may request an Honor Court hearing to review the faculty member's decision and make recommendations to the EVCAA.

-Student Notification
+Student Notification of Academic Sanction

-After the Academic Affairs Office reviews and validates an act of academic misconduct has reasonably occurred, the EVCAA or designee on behalf of the EVCAA shall issue a letter of notification to the student.
-This letter will inform the student that the report has been filed and added to their record.
-It will also inform the student of the number of offenses on their record and what that record could mean in terms sanctions and penalties related to any subsequent offenses.
+After the Academic Affairs Office reviews and validates an act of academic misconduct has reasonably occurred, the EVCAA or designee on behalf of the EVCAA shall issue a letter of notification to the student(s).
+This letter will inform the student(s) that the report has been filed and added to their record.
+It will also inform the student(s) of the number of offenses on their record and what that record could mean in terms sanctions and penalties related to any subsequent offenses.
+The student or students have five business days to contest sanctions and/or penalties and formally request an Honor Court hearing.